metehancekic/wireless-fingerprinting/readme.md

-# Robust Wireless Fingerprinting: Generalizing Across Space and Time #
+# Repository of paper: Wireless Fingerprinting via Deep Learning: The Impact of Confounding Factors #

 This repository contains scripts to simulate the effect of channel and CFO variations on wireless fingerprinting using complex-valued CNNs.
 This repo also has simulation-based dataset based on models of some typical nonlinearities.
 It includes augmentation techniques, estimation techniques, and combinations of the two.
 The repository consists of 4 folders; namely, cxnn, preproc, tests, data, and a number of scripts outside of these folders (in the main folder).